 We are a group of highly motivated collaborators who share a common passion for creating meaningful change in our industry and shaping the future of mobility.
-We are committed to attracting and retaining the best and brightest talent and building a culture of transparency, trust, and respect.
+We are committed to attracting and retaining the best and brightest talent and building a culture of transparency, trust, and respect that has its foundation in our core values: Innovate Always, Delight Customers, Grow Together, and Have Fun.

-We are proactively nurturing our culture by investing in our people, processes and professional development.
-We understand our people are critical for our continued success and are focused on helping our employees grow at every stage of their career.
+We proactively nurture our culture by investing in our people, processes and professional development.
+We understand our people are critical for our continued success and are focused on helping our employees grow at every stage of their careers.
 To help employees at every level develop professional skills to advance in their careers, we offer employee and manager development training.
-Through regular seminars and workshops, our people learn diverse skills that include leadership, negotiating, communicating, goal setting, and more.
+Through regular seminars and workshops, our people learn diverse skills that include leveraging AI, leadership, negotiating, communicating, goal setting, and more.
 We provide access to world-class continuing education opportunities and resources including on-demand, self-paced learning opportunities via LinkedIn Learning.

 Our teams are also continuously connecting through local social events, which bring teams together while promoting engagement, inclusion, and community-service.
 Our social committees organize numerous events including luncheons, karaoke, archery, yoga, hiking, fun runs, and community cleanup days.
 We also encourage employees to serve the community by offering compensated volunteer days to employees.
-In fiscal year 2024, we contributed over 600 community service hours globally.
+In fiscal year 2025, we contributed approximately 500 community service hours globally.